kacpersmaga/LaboratoriumASP.NET/README.md

    - Add keywords to a movie.
    - View the list of associated keywords.
    - Only authenticated users can manage keywords.
-4. **Authentication and Authorization**:
+4. **Authentication**:
-   - Role-based access control using ASP.NET Identity.
-   - Two roles: `Admin` and `User`.
+   - Cookie-based login system for user authentication.
-   - Only authenticated users can add keywords.
+   - Only logged-in users can add keywords.
 5. **Pagination**:
    - Paginated views for production companies.
    - Custom pagination logic implemented using `PagingListAsync`.